davidjguru/the-russian-llulaby/content/blog/five-basic-things-ive-learned-using-graphql-in-drupal.md

 ## :wq!

-If you have managed to reach the end of this guide linearly, congratulations!
+If you have managed to reach the end of this article, Thank you very much!
 Thanks for your patience and I really hope it has been useful to you.
+I wish you good luck working with Drupal and GraphQL so you will learn a lot (I'm doing it now).
+I leave you with a final song, which you can find [in the Spotify playlist "The Russian Lullaby"](https://open.spotify.com/playlist/47hhvxX1IFhzN4QQ1g1mzx?si=6eae9c5660cc4be6).

-This guide has been published without -direct- profit, but my personal interest is that it spreads and helps my communication.
-If it has been useful to you, share it using the "share" of this site, putting a simple tweet.
-It will be important for me.
-Thank you.
+See you next time!

 ##### Recommended song: The Troublemakers - Get Misunderstood